Optimization-Based Ramping Reserve Allocation of BESS for AGC Enhancement: Proposed Scheme

-Due to the time-varying nature of online optimization, dynamic regret is introduced to define its convergence.
-This performance metric is computed for each iteration and summed up to measure how much the battery actions deviate from the best trajectory from an offline view.
-The dynamic regret at an arbitrary $T>1$ is defined as
+Due to the fast-changing regulation requirement of ORRA, dynamic regret and dynamic fit are introduced to define its convergence.
+The dynamic regret is a performance metric computed for each iteration and summed up to measure how much the distributed solution deviates from the optimal trajectory from a centralized view.

+We consider a complete optimization stage consisting of Phase 1 and Phase 2, with duration of $1<T<\mathcal T$ and $T'>1$, respectively.
+The dynamic regret is defined as